Purple finch: Taxonomy

 This species and the other "American rosefinches" were formerly included with the rosefinches of Eurasia in the genus Carpodacus; however, the three North American species are not closely related to the rosefinches of the Old World, and have thus been moved to the genus Haemorhous.

 Description

-The purple finch is 12–16 cm in overall length and weighs a mean 23.3 g (0.82 oz), ranging from 19.8–28.4 g (0.7 - 1.0 oz).
+The purple finch is 12–16 cm in overall length and weighs a mean 23.3 g (0.82 oz), ranging from 19.8 to 28.4 g (0.7 - 1.0 oz).
 It has a short forked brown tail and brown wings.
 Adult males are raspberry red on the head, breast, back and rump; their back is streaked.
 Adult females have light brown upperparts and white underparts with dark brown streaks throughout; they have a white line on the face above the eye.

 The subspecies H. p. californicus differs from the nominate in having a longer tail and shorter wings.
 The plumage of both males and females is darker, and the coloration of the females is more greenish.
 It also has a longer bill.